-- 5.1 Paper copies are made of legal documents relating to the collections and filed both centrally within a fireproof cabinet in the Documentation Office and within the history files and Entry/Exit and Loan files relating to each collection.
+5.1 Paper copies are made of legal documents relating to the collections and filed both centrally within a fireproof cabinet in the Collections Study Room at Leicester Museum & Art Gallery and within the history files and Entry/Exit and Loan files relating to each collection.
 The information contained within these forms is also recorded in the Mimsy collections database.
 Accession ledgers are also used and are kept in fireproof cabinets.
 Ledgers and daybooks up to 2015 have been digitised and copies are kept both on an external hard drive within a fireproof cabinet and on the backed-up IT servers.
-The historic accession ledgers are held at the Records Office for Leicester, Leicestershire and Rutland. - 5.2 The Mimsy collections management database is backed up daily on IT servers in accordance with LCC IT business continuity policy.
-As an extra safety measure, only the Documentation Officer is able to delete object records.
+The historic accession ledgers are held at the Records Office for Leicester, Leicestershire and Rutland.

+5.2 The Mimsy collections management database is hosted by Axiell on a remote server which is kept secure and backed up s an extra safety measure, only the Documentation Officer is able to delete object records.
 Only those members of staff/volunteers who have been appropriately trained are given access to the database and allowed to enter and edit information contained within it.

-5.3 As has happened for the last 20 years, the Mimsy collections management database will continue to be maintained and developed by the Documentation Officer in collaboration with LCC IT and Axiell ALM, the database developer.
+5.3 As has happened for the last 20 years, the Mimsy collections management database and any successors will continue to be maintained and developed by the Documentation Officer in collaboration with LCC IT and Axiell ALM, the database developer.
 This will ensure that the software remains current and is not allowed to become out-dated or obsolete.